-To become a Texas notary you must meet all of the requirements listed below:
+To become a Texas notary public, a person must meet all of the requirements listed below:

-- Not have been convicted of a felony or crime involving moral turpitude
+- Must not have been convicted of a felony or crime involving moral turpitude

 In order to receive a Texas notary public commission, a person must:

 - Properly complete and submit a notary application form to the Secretary of State with a filing fee of $21, along with a $10,000 bond, if required.

 to apply for a Texas notary public commission.

 Non-Residents Texas Notary:

 Permitted.
 A non-resident Texas licensed escrow officer who resides in states adjacent to Texas may apply to be commissioned as a Texas notary public.
 A non-resident Texas licensed escrow officer must be at least 18 years old and meet the criminal history requirements.
 If the non-resident notary public is no longer a licensed Texas escrow officer, the notary must surrender his or her notary public commission to the Secretary of State.

 Texas Notary Bond: